-I just received a cold call example from a salesperson that led to him scheduling an appointment with me and I thought it would be good to break down the call looking at what went well and what did not.
+I just received a cold call example from a salesperson that led to him scheduling an appointment with me.
+I thought it would be good to break down the call and examine what went well and what did not.

 Background